-Before any light was built along this stretch of the coast, the Carrier Pigeon was lost in 1853, followed by the Sir John Franklin in 1865, and the Coya in 1866.
-The government finally purchased Año Nuevo Island and land on Pigeon Point for $10,000 in 1870.
+Before an appropriation for a first-order light on Año Nuevo Island was made in 1868, the Carrier Pigeon was lost in 1853, followed by the Sir John Franklin in 1865, and the Coya in 1866.
+Año Nuevo island had been reserved for light-house purposes by the President of the United States, but the owners of the surrounding rancho still claimed title to the island.
+After some difficulty, the government finally purchased Año Nuevo Island and land on Pigeon Point for $10,000 in 1870.

 Thomas Butwell became head keeper at Ano Nuevo in 1894, after having worked as a boatman in San Francisco.
 Keeper Butwell brought his full-blooded setter Jip to the island, and when the dog passed away three years later, his death was noted in a San Francisco paper.
 Jip, whom the paper called the most sagacious and useful canine, was known in San Francisco as “The dog detective,” “The dog life-saver,” and “The dog paper-carrier.”
 Some of Jip’s most noteworthy acts were saving a boy who had fallen off the end of Mission Street from drowning, finding a boy who had been lost for four days, and helping the police apprehend numerous thieves and wrongdoers.
 Any human would have been proud to have an obituary with as many meritorious deeds as found in Jip’s.

-The station was deactivated in 1948, and a whistle buoy was anchored about 1600 yards south of the island.
-Frank Spenger bid $100,000 for the island at an auction in March 1958 with the intention of building a causeway to the island and converting the abandoned lightstation into a resort and commercial fishing base.
+The station on Año Nuevo Island was deactivated in 1948, replaced by a whistle buoy anchored about 1,600 yards south of the island.
+Frank Spenger bid $100,000 for the island at an auction in March 1958 with the intention of building a causeway to the island and converting the abandoned light station into a resort and commercial fishing base.
 The State of California, however, had first dibs on Año Nuevo Island, and it acquired the island in April 1958 for $51,094 and incorporated it into the newly acquired reserve on the adjacent mainland.
 The island had been offered to the state in 1956 for $18,000, roughly half of its estimated value, but after the state failed to finalize the purchase, the island went to auction.
 The success of the auction prompted the federal government to raise the state’s sale price to half of the winning bid plus the cost of the auction.